Kim Hye-ri (footballer): South Korea U-20

-Kim was part of the South Korean squad that came in third place at the 2010 FIFA U-20 Women's World Cup, and went on to represent her country at the Women's World Cup in 2015, 2019 and 2023.
+Kim was captain of the South Korean squad that came in third place at the 2010 FIFA U-20 Women's World Cup, becoming the first South Korean national team to finish third in a FIFA tournament.
+The achievement was considered a milestone in the country's football history and brought a flurry of media attention to the women's game in South Korea.